CCAHybridLab/HLResources/Arduino/Motion_Sensor+LEDs/README.md

      <h2> Step 2: Creating a Parrellel Circuit + Powering LEDs </h2>
   </summary>
   <br>

-  Next we want to create a circuit that can help distibute even power to LEDS and make them light up.
-To do this we will follow the diagram below.
-LEDS require power, gnd and a resistor (220 Oms for warm tones and 100 Oms for cool tones) to light up and become active.
-LEDs have a positive and a negative end.
-The power is typically the longer leg of the two.
+ Next, we’ll create a simple circuit to evenly distribute power to the LEDs and make them light up.
+To do this, follow the wiring diagram below.
+LEDs need three key connections: power, ground, and a resistor (typically 220 Ω for warm colors and 100 Ω for cool colors).
+Each LED has two legs, the longer leg is the positive (anode) side and the shorter leg is the negative (cathode) side.
+<br> </br>
+When connected to a microcontroller (like an Arduino), the LEDs get their power through digital output pins.
+Each pin can switch between HIGH (on) and LOW (off), sending small bursts of electrical current that make the LEDs light up.
+This digital control is what allows you to turn LEDs on and off in patterns using code.
+<br> </br>
+Resistors are an important part of the circuit as they limit the amount of current flowing to each LED.
+Without a resistor, too much current could pass through, which can burn out or damage the LED bulb.
+The resistor helps make sure each LED receives just the right amount of power to glow safely and evenly.
+<br> </br>

  |<img src="https://github.com/CCAHybridLab/HLResources/blob/main/Arduino/Tutorials/Potentiometer%2BRGB_LED/assets/led_example.png" width="600" /> | <img src="https://github.com/CCAHybridLab/HLResources/blob/main/Arduino/Tutorials/Potentiometer%2BRGB_LED/assets/led_example.png" width="600" />| <img src="https://github.com/CCAHybridLab/HLResources/blob/main/Arduino/Motion_Sensor+LEDs/assets/LEDs_bb.jpg" width="600"/> |
  |:---|:---:|:---|

-Now that the LEDS are wired correctly.
-We can use the code to light them up in a specific order.
-For this tutorial we will have each one turn on consecutively one after another.
-While we are using this as a tutorial there are numerous ways you can have the LEDS light up in sequence!
-You could have them all light up at once!
-You could skip every other one and have then have them do the reverse.
-Or even light up two or 3 at a time.
-The cerativity of LEDS is up to you and your project imagination!
+Once the LEDs are wired correctly, we can use the code to control how they light up.
+In this tutorial, each LED will turn on one after another in sequence but that’s just one example.
+You can program them in many creative ways!
+Try having them all light up at once, skip every other LED, or turn on two or three at a time.
+The possibilities are endless so experiment and make it your own!

-Potentiometers can unfortunately not always read accurately at the high and low ends of the spectrum, so here we eliminate that issue by setting a minimum and maximum for the potentiometer data.
-This allows any value over 1000 to equal 255 on the LED and any value under 100 to be 0.
-Then we just have to send the data to the LED by “writing” to its pin!

   **Arduino Code:** <br />
   ```C++